 Excel provides tools for filling in commonly used series of data by incrementing the values rather than copying them.
-If a cell contains a number, date or time period that the application recognizes, you can use the fill series function to extend the series across a range.
-Below is an example of using the Fill Series function in an active cell.
+If a cell contains a number, date of using the fill series function to extend the series function in an active cell.